XD-RCDepth: Lightweight Radar-Camera Depth Estimation with Explainability-Aligned and Distribution-Aware Distillation: Introduction

-However, radar has issues of sparsity and noise.
-In nuScenes~\cite{nuscenes}, conventional 3D radar provides limited elevation resolution, producing very sparse point clouds.
-Thus, existing research~\cite{rc-pda,radarnet,RadarCam-Depth,cafnet} utilizes a two-stage pipeline: the first network densifies sparse radar into a quasi-dense depth map, which is utilized in the second stage to predict the final depth.
-While effective, such systems are typically heavy, and the staged design harms real-time performance.
-Conversely, LiRCDepth~\cite{lircdepth} departs from this trend by targeting a lightweight student distilled from a large teacher.
-However, its distillation design has certain drawbacks: First, cross-modal feature distillation between image and radar features constrains the student design because it requires channel size alignment at each encoder level; additional affinity modules are therefore needed to project student features to the teacher’s channel dimensions.
-Second, inter-depth distillation relies on intermediate depth maps produced during decoding, while many architectures expose only a final depth estimate.
-Thus, it limits the choices of the teacher model.
+LiRCDepth \cite{lircdepth} is a pioneering lightweight radar–camera depth framework that improves a compact student by transferring knowledge from a high-capacity teacher via knowledge distillation, a technique originally developed for image classification \cite{kd_ckass1}.
+However, its distillation strategy has notable limitations.
+First, cross-modal feature distillation between image and radar features constrains the student design because it requires channel size alignment at each encoder level; additional affinity modules are therefore needed to project student features to the teacher’s channel dimensions.
+Second, inter-depth distillation is tightly coupled to the teacher architecture, since many models expose only the final depth prediction without intermediate maps.
 Third, the proposed distillation signals remain largely superficial and do not engage with model explainability.

-In parallel, knowledge distillation (KD), originally proposed for image classification~\cite{kd_ckass1}, and explainable AI (XAI)\cite{xai,xai1} have progressed rapidly to elucidate the behavior of black-box neural networks.
-Several studies distill explainable cues for classification\cite{xai_kd1,xai_kd2} to increase the student's explainability and produce more accurate results.
-Yet to our knowledge, explainability-aware distillation has not been explored for dense prediction like depth estimation.
+Explainable Artificial Intelligence (XAI) has advanced rapidly as a means to elucidate the behavior of black-box neural networks and to clarify why models make particular decisions \cite{xai,xai1}.
+Several studies distill explainability cues for image classification, improving both the transparency of the student and its accuracy \cite{xai_kd1,xai_kd2}.
+However, to the best of our knowledge, explainability-aware distillation has not yet been explored for dense prediction tasks such as depth estimation.